HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     1. There are two or more similar field names in a single schema and including context helps disambiguate between them (*e.g.* `organism_age` and `gestational_age` in the `donor_organism` schema).
     1. The field name is generally ambiguous or overloaded and including context helps reduce confusion about the field's usage (*e.g.* `type` fields in biomaterial schemas or `method` fields in protocol schemas).

+1. *Field names should only include `id` if their values are guaranteed to be unique within the DSS.* There are two contexts in which the uniqueness of metadata values are considered: within the whole DCP Data Store and within a single submission in Ingest.
+For fields whose values are guaranteed to be unique within the DCP Data Store for the single entity/concept they represent, *e.g.* NCBI Taxon ID (`ncbi_taxon_id`) or ORCID ID (`orcid_id`), the field name should contain `_id`.
+For fields whose values are guaranteed to be unique only within a submission in Ingest, *e.g.* Biomaterial label (`biomaterial_label`) or Well label (`well_label`), the field name should **not** contain `_id` but rather can contain `_label` or some other indication.
+For ID and label fields, the scope of the uniqueness should be indicated in the field description or guidelines attribute.

 The section [Field name conventions](#field-name-conventions) provides guidelines to use when defining names.

 ### Required field attributes